 The college’s resources are designed to serve its full-time enrollment and do not allow for the unrestricted enrollment of part-time students.
 All students are considered full-time and charged the full-time diploma or degree tuition, unless a student meets certain criteria and is authorized to enroll part-time by the college.

 Part-time status is defined as enrollment in fewer than 12 credits with authorization by the college.
 It is the student’s responsibility to request authorization for part-time status by the posted deadline.
 Requests for part-time authorization must be received before the Monday of check-in week to be effective for the same semester.
 Part-time study is charged on a per-credit basis.
-Students receiving financial aid or scholarship funds who are requesting part-time status must consult with the Office of Financial Aid and/or the Office of Scholarships, to determine how part-time status will affect their awards.
+Students receiving financial aid or scholarship funds who are requesting part-time status must consult with the Office of Student Financial Services, to determine how part-time status will affect their awards.
 The maximum credit load within full-time tuition for each program is:

 - Degree: 16 credits